Logius-standaarden/API-Design-Rules/sections/designRules.md

       <dt>How to test</dt>
       <dd>
          <ul>
             <li> Step 1: The API MUST meet the prerequisites to be tested.
-These include that an OAS file (openapi.json) is publicly available, parsable, all $refs are resolvable and paths are defined.</li>
+These include that an OAS file (openapi.json) is publicly available, parseable, all <code>$refs</code> are resolvable and paths are defined.</li>
             <li> Step 2: The openapi.yaml document MAY be available.
-If available it MUST contain YAML, be readable and parsable.</li>
+If available it MUST contain YAML, be readable and parseable.</li>
             <li> Step 3: The openapi.yaml document MUST contain the same OpenAPI Description as the openapi.json document.</li>
             <li> Step 4: The CORS header Access-Control-Allow-Origin MUST allow all origins.</li>
          </ul>